Skip to navigation Skip to content

 When softer compression forces are required for your design, then foam-based EMI shielding materials may be a fit for your needs.
 You are much more limited in both material and conductive filler options in this category of materials.

 Rather than being filled with particles, foam-based materials are typically made by taking a polyurethane foam and then spraying the foam with copper or nickel.
-This metal plating will fill the pores of the foam and make it conductive.
+This metal plating will fill the pores of the foam and make it conductive, creating effective EMI gaskets.

 Some materials use a fabric or wire mesh wrapped over a low-closure force urethane foam to achieve a similar effect.
-Fabric over foam solutions typically come in various cross sections (like D-shaped, O-shaped, or C-shaped), with hundreds of different profile offerings.
+Fabric over foam solutions typically come in various cross sections (like D-shaped, O-shaped, or C-shaped), with hundreds of different profile offerings for custom gaskets.

 Keep in mind that EMI materials rarely provide a good seal, particularly against water, so design requirements are a key factor in determining if a foam-based EMI shielding material is even possible to use in your application.

-An example of one of the most commonly used foam-based EMI shielding materials is the Parker Chomerics Soft-Shield material family.
+An example of one of the most commonly used foam-based EMI shielding materials is the Parker Chomerics Soft-Shield material family, which offers excellent shielding effectiveness for various applications.

 Beryllium Copper